-Borucki (2011; 2015) estimates that at least 3,697 Africans landed in the River Plate region from Rio de Janeiro during the 1780s, little more than 10 per cent of the surplus imported during the period.
+Borucki (2011, 2015) estimates that at least 3,697 Africans landed in the River Plate region from Rio de Janeiro during the 1780s, little more than 10 per cent of the surplus imported during the period.
 However, a variety of sources, such as the qualitative accounts of the slave trade in Rio Grande de São Pedro, the significant leather exports of Rio de Janeiro, and the growth of silver coinage in Lisbon during the 1780s, suggest that the percentage was much higher.
 We conclude that Brazil imported so many slaves in the 1780s in order to re-export them to Spanish America.

 In the early 1790s, the main fiscal and economic data tended towards growth.
 The explanation lies in the international situation.
-The crisis in French colonial trade, the increase in prices of tropical products produced by the maritime war, and the blockades and counter-blockades in Europe favored the trade of the "neutrals," particularly Portugal (Moreira and Eloranta 2011; Eloranta, Moreira and Karvonen 2015; Muller 2012).
-Sugar production in Brazil rose sharply, with Rio de Janeiro at the forefront, favored by the opening of a new sugar frontier now in the region of São Paulo (appendix A, table B4).
+The crisis in French colonial trade, the increase in prices of tropical products produced by the maritime war, and the blockades and counter-blockades in Europe favoured the trade of the "neutrals", particularly Portugal (Moreira and Eloranta 2011; Muller 2012; Eloranta et al. 2015).
+Sugar production in Brazil rose sharply, with Rio de Janeiro at the forefront, favoured by the opening of a new sugar frontier now in the region of São Paulo (Appendix A, Table B4).